grame-cncm/guidolib/Qt/package/appPack-readme.txt

 	the folder unless you also move the framework too.

 Windows:
+	You need to install Microsoft redistributable dlls using vcredist_sp1_x86.exe.
-	The Guido Qt folder is self contained : it includes all the libraries required to run the applications.
+	You need to install the guido font : open the guido2.ttf file and click 'install' The Guido Qt folder is self contained : it includes all the libraries required to run the applications.
 Don't move the applications outside the folder.